A patent is a legally-

 Most applications undergo an initial search to check that they comply with various formal requirements.
 In addition, most IPOs carry out a search to check whether the subject matter of the claims of the application is new and/or inventive.
 The issuance of the IPO’s Search Report is usually the first stage whereby the applicant can properly assess the application’s prospects of success and the likely scope of protection that might be available.

 Patent applications and granted patents are subject to renewal fee payments which must be paid a specific intervals to keep the application/patent in force.
-Patents usually last for a maximum of 20 years from the filing date, whereafter they expire and the subject matter thereof becomes available for anybody to use.
+Patents usually last for a maximum of 20 years from the filing date.
+After this date, they expire and the teaching of the patent becomes available for anybody to use.

 It is the responsibility of the patentee to detect any potentially infringing activity and to take appropriate action to stop it.
 We can provide opinions in relation to patent infringement and validity, and advise on possible offensive and defensive enforcement strategies.